Vitamin A in bananas

 Vitamin A is an organic compound that plays an important role in vision, cell growth and the regulation of the immune system.
 Like most other vitamins, the body's daily requirement needs to be obtained from the diet to prevent the problems associated with vitamin A deficiency.
 Retinol, also known as preformed vitamin A, is the main form of vitamin A absorbed when eating foods of animal origin.
 Plants, however, do not contain preformed vitamin A. Instead they have carotenoids, some of which are converted into vitamin A by the body—the so-called provitamin A carotenoids (pVACs).
 Unlike retinol, plant carotenoids are not toxic at high levels.

 Because the white-fleshed Cavendish bananas that dominate the export trade are low in precursors of vitamin A, it was long thought that bananas in general were a poor source of this essential vitamin.
-Interest in vitamin A-rich bananas took off in the early 2000s when analyses done by Lois Englberger and her collaborators revealed that some orange-fleshed cultivars indigenous to the Pacific region have high levels of pVACs.
+Interest in vitamin A-rich bananas took off in the early 2000s when analyses done by Lois Englberger and her collaborators revealed that some orange-fleshed cultivars indigenous to the Pacific region, the Fei bananas, have high levels of pVACs.

 Provitamin A carotenoids (pVACs)